hotosm/osm-fieldwork/docs/odk_client.md

 - Next, prepare two CSV files: "`towns.csv`" and "`municipality.csv`".
 These CSV files should contain the list of municipalities and towns, respectively, that will be used as input for the "`select_from_file`" function in the survey sheet.

-- Once you have these files ready, use the ODK Convert tool to convert the XLSForm and CSV files into an ODK form.
+- Once you have these files ready, use the osm-fieldwork tool to convert the XLSForm and CSV files into an ODK form.
 To do this, open a terminal or command prompt and navigate to the "`osm-fieldwork`" directory.
 Then, run the following command:

       ./osm-fieldwork/odk_client.py --id 4 --form waterpoints --xform create osm-fieldwork/xlsforms/waterpoints.xml osm-fieldwork/xlsforms/towns.csv osm-fieldwork/xlsforms/municipality.csv